What is the NHTSA? The Ultimate Guide to Vehicle Safety & Recalls

 2. Administering the 5-Star Safety Ratings Program (NCAP)

-You've likely seen the NHTSA 5-Star Safety Rating system on car commercials.
+The NHTSA 5-Star Safety Rating system.
 This is the New Car Assessment Program (NCAP).
 The NHTSA conducts rigorous crash tests on new vehicles and assigns ratings.

 Overall Rating